caedocha/pecari/README.md

 Pecari::Player.exit # Kills player process.
 ```

-This are the features of omxplayer that I mostly use, for a reference of all the features of the player check this [site](https://github.com/huceke/omxplayer#key-bindings)
+These are the features of omxplayer that I mostly use, for a reference of all the features of the player check this [site](https://github.com/huceke/omxplayer#key-bindings)

+## Contact - Questions or comments

+If you have any questions or comments, you can send me an email to caedo.00 at gmail dot com.
+All feedback is welcomed.